 Harvest Automation is a material handling company whose robots resolve acute manual labor problems across multiple industries, starting with Agriculture.
 Harvest has developed a new approach to automating a variety of traditionally manual labor tasks based on mobile robot technology.
 Teams of small, highly intelligent machines work safely with laborers to perform the most physically demanding parts of these tasks, and at a significantly reduced cost.

 Missing: Harvest Automation's Product Demo & Case Studies

 Reach 1000s of buyers who use CB Insights to identify vendors, demo products, and make purchasing decisions.

-Missing: CH Mack's Product & Differentiators
+Missing: Harvest Automation's Product & Differentiators

 Don’t let your products get skipped.
 Buyers use our vendor rankings to shortlist companies and drive requests for proposals (RFPs).

 Expert Collections are analyst-curated lists that highlight the companies you need to know in the most important technology spaces.

 Harvest Automation is included in 4 Expert Collections, including Agriculture Technology (Agtech).

 Companies that are using technology to make farms more efficient.